SaeCusat/saecusat_website/README.md

 # SAE CUSAT - Official Website

-A modern, responsive website for the Society of Automotive Engineers chapter at Cochin University of Science and Technology (CUSAT).
+A website for the Society of Automotive Engineers chapter at Cochin University of Science and Technology (CUSAT).

 ## 🚀 Features